 (i) the professional has read the application, and that it is true and correct;

-(ii) either the professional has no connection with the debtor, creditors, insiders or other parties in interest, or a detailed description of all connections;
+(ii) either the professional has no connection with the debtor, creditors, insiders or other parties of interest, or a detailed description of all connections;

 (iii) the professional holds no interest adverse to the estate; and